transloadit/uppy/website/src/docs/aws-s3.md

 You also need to configure CORS differently.
 Unlike Amazon, Google does not offer a UI for CORS configurations.
 Instead an HTTP API must be used.
 If you haven't done this already, see [Configuring CORS on a Bucket](https://cloud.google.com/storage/docs/configuring-cors#Configuring-CORS-on-a-Bucket) in the GCS documentation, or follow the below steps to do it using Google's API playground.

 GCS has multiple CORS formats, both XML and JSON.
 Unfortunately their XML format is different from Amazon's, so we can't simply use the one from the [S3 Bucket configuration](#S3-Bucket-configuration) section.
+Google appears to favour the JSON format, so we'll use that.

 #### JSON CORS Configuration